-int sem_i Parameters nit (sem_t sem, int pshared, unsigned value) sem is the location at which to store the created semaphore's identifier. pshared indicates sharing status of the semaphore, between processes. value is the initial count of the semaphore.
+int sem_init(sem_t sem, int pshared, unsigned value)

+Parameters sem is the location at which to store the created semaphore's identifier.

+pshared indicates sharing status of the semaphore, between processes.

+value is the initial count of the semaphore.

 Note: pshared is unused currently.

-Returns 0 on success. -1 on failure and sets errno appropriately.
+-1 on failure and sets errno appropriately.
 The errno is set to ENOSPC if no more semaphore resources are available in the system.

 Description The sem_init() function initializes the unnamed semaphore referred to by sem.
 The value of the initialized semaphore is value.
-Following a successful call to sem_init() , the semaphore can be used in subsequent calls to sem_wait() , sem_trywait() , sem_post() , and sem_destroy() .
+Following a successful call to $sem_init()$, the semaphore can be used in subsequent calls to sem_wait(), sem_trywait(), sem_post(), and sem_destroy().
 This semaphore remains usable until the semaphore is destroyed.
 Only sem itself can be used for performing synchronization.
-The result of referring to copies of sem in calls to sem_wait() , sem_trywait() , sem_destroy() , and sem_trywait() , sem_post() , and sem_trywait() , sem_post() , and sem_destroy() .
-The result of referring to copies of sem in calls to sem_wait() , sem_trywait() , sem_post() , and sem_destroy() is undefined.
+The result of referring to copies of sem in calls to sem_wait(), sem_trywait(), sem_post(), and sem_destroy() is undefined.
 Attempting to initialize an already initialized semaphore results in undefined behavior.

-Includes xmk.h, semaphore.h int sem_destroy(sem_t sem)
+int sem_destroy(sem_t sem)